Kitura/kitura.dev/en/starter/generator/command_line_tools.md

 **Options**

-Print the generator’s options and usage:

     -h, --help

-Provide the model name:

-    -n, --name
+Print the generator’s options and usage.

 **Interactive prompts**

 The tool will prompt you for the following information:

--   The name of the model, if you have not provided the model name as an option
+-   The name of the model, if you have not provided the model name as an argument

 -   The custom plural form of the model name.
 By default, the tool pluralizes the model name by adding *s*.

     > ![info]
-Note: All Swift Server Generator models are exposed over REST.
+All Swift Server Generator models are exposed over REST.
 A set of create, read, update, and delete (CRUD) operations are therefore available via REST endpoints; for details, see [Exposing Swift Server Generator models over REST](exposing_ssg_models_over_rest.html).
 Operations on all models use the model’s plural name in the URL; for example, `http://localhost:3000/api/bookshops`.

 The tool then invokes the [Property generator](#property-generator) and prompts you to enter model properties.